Sorting and filtering as effective rational choice procedures: Introduction

-The paper by Todd and Girgerenzer \cite{Todd2003} is closest in spirit: They also recognize the lack of considering the environment in the choice process.
+From a bird's eye perspective, one can interpret our abstract treatment of filtering and sorting as instances of a ``choice environment'' which influences the choice process.
+This idea goes back to Herbert Simon \citep{Simon1956}.
+He argued that agents do not make decisions in the void but are embedded in an environment which contains information and which affects their choice procedure \cite{Simon1956}.
+In particular, if the environment is sufficiently rich in relevant information, procedures can be simple but still achieve complex goals.
+While Simon's ideas on \emph{internal} decision-making constraints of agents \cite{Simon1955} has received a lot of attention in the literature on bounded rationality, to the best of our knowledge, the choice environment has been mostly ignored in that literature.
+One exception is \cite{Todd2003}: They also recognize the lack of considering the environment in the choice process.
 While sharing this point, our paper otherwise has little in common.
 We focus on a formal treatment and rational choice for a limited environment to illustrate the importance of considering the environment; they use an informal treatment and focus on simple heuristics over a broad set of different environments.

-Our paper is related to the literature on search behavior, \cite{caplin2011search, masatlioglu2013choice} among others.
-These papers investigate the search process of an agent and how it relates to his underlying preferences.
-Our approach differs as the environment is not just providing passive information, such as an order of alternatives or a recommended element based on some statistic, but an agent can make use of functionality provided through the environment.
+Our paper is related to several themes in the marketing literature.
+First, empirical evidence indicates that product attributes are relevant in the search process. \cite{bronnenberg2016zooming} document search patterns for customers looking for a camera online.
+They find that the attributes customers search for are highly informative for the ultimate buy decisions.
+Moreover, it supports the view that steps in the decision process which involve product attributes can be used to deduce preferences.\footnote{In fact, in the presence of search costs \emph{not} taking into account the search process may lead to biased evaluations of consumer choice (cf. \cite{koulayev2014search}).}

+That attributes matter in the search process is also supported by studies on search queries and ensuing choice behavior. \cite{liu2018semantic} investigate how search expressions match agents' preferences.
+They find that search content is highly informative of preferences. \cite{shi2021path} provide a detailed documentation of the information-processing that agents perform when choosing on results.
+Agents are affected by several variables including visual context (e.g. spatial orientation on the page).
+Most relevant for us, agents are influenced by the semantic content of the search results in particular if they are searching ``transactionally''.
+It means, they are looking for a specific object or service to buy -- like in our setting.
+In sum, attribute content is key when agents navigate through a platform.